joergschultzelutter/secure-aprs-bastion-bot/docs/send-aprs-message.md

 # `send-aprs-message.py`

-This program is a Frankenstein version of multiple APRS “send message” routines from the [core-aprs-client](https://github.com/joergschultzelutter/core-aprs-client).
-Its sole purpose is to provide the user with a simple way to send multi-line APRS messages (read: content longer tan 67 characters) — which may be necessary after restarting your server, for example.
+This program is a Frankenstein'ed version of multiple APRS “send message” routines from the [core-aprs-client](https://github.com/joergschultzelutter/core-aprs-client).
+Its sole purpose is to provide the user with a simple way to send _multi_-line APRS messages (read: content longer tan 67 characters) — which may be necessary after restarting your server, for example.
 For notification targets other than APRS multi-messages _or_ APRS messages not longer than 67 characters, I recommend using the message library [apprise](https://github.com/caronc/apprise) by Chris Caron.

+>[!NOTE]
+>The format of the message must be limited to content in ASCII 7-bit encoding.

 ## Usage